 It is a general rule of thumb that light-colored cars are easy to maintain compared to darker ones.
 Particularly when you live in dusty areas, keeping a dark-colored car clean is always a tough ask.
 However, it is generally believed that darker colors tend to enhance the persona of a car and render a bolder appearance.

 Car makers sometimes use bold colors to help establish a new model in the public’s mind.
-One example is the Cerulian Blue in Pak Suzuki Cultus.
-It’s actually quite a unique color but when buying a just-launched car, don’t be carried away by what seems exciting but is just a marketing gimmick; it could be obsolete in few years’ time.
-In the past you may have observed several unique colors that were introduced with the newly launched cars but after some time they were discontinued thus leaving the owners with a dismal resale value of their cars in used-car market.
+One example is the Cerulean Blue in Pak Suzuki Cultus.
+It’s actually quite a unique color but when buying a just-launched car, don’t be carried away by what seems exciting but is just a marketing gimmick; it could be obsolete in a few years’ time.
+In the past, you may have observed several unique colors that were introduced with the newly launched cars but after some time they were discontinued thus leaving the owners with a dismal resale value of their cars in the used-car market.

 In addition, there are colors popular in specific countries and may not be preferred here in our market.
 Particularly when you are buying an imported car you will come across several unusual colors ranging from soapy green to orange and girly magentas to even baby pink!
-You may however strike a good deal in terms of price by opting an out-of-market color, but its always a nightmare to sell one!
+You may however strike a good deal in terms of price by opting for an out-of-market color, but it’s always a nightmare to sell one!

 Below are some of the popular colors among car buyers:

-Has been a popular color in every times.
+Has been a popular color every time.
 Grey is also considered a sober yet safer color with a neutral hue.
 The metallic versions of grey have been around for quite some time with different names in our market.
 It is a popular color in both local as well as imported cars.